 chapter book editor

-To keep her sense of wonder healthy, Gaby eats picture books for breakfast and chapter books for lunch.
+To keep her sense of wonder healthy, Gabrielle eats picture books for breakfast and chapter books for lunch.
 She collects both and pores over them when she should be doing other things.
 Because of this, it seemed only natural to share her fascination with the written word and illustrated page with the world at large, but most specifically with young people, for whom the books are actually intended.

-Gaby earned a BFA in art history and illustration (2010) and an MFA in creative writing for young people (2017), both from Lesley University in Cambridge, Massachusetts.
+Gabrielle earned a BFA in art history and illustration (2010) and an MFA in creative writing for young people (2017), both from Lesley University in Cambridge, Massachusetts.
 She holds her AMS Montessori certification at the Primary level (2014) from Northeast Montessori Institute.

 picture book editor